Risshō Kōsei Kai: History

-Structure
+Leadership structure

 Risshō Kōsei Kai is run, both religiously and administratively, by a board of directors, with the Chairman being the head.
 The office of the President is the highest spiritual office, and he is the chief spiritual leader and master of ceremony.
 The office of the President is a hereditary office held only by the direct descendants of Nikkyō Niwano.
 Duties include visiting churches and centers, representing Risshō Kōsei Kai at interfaith and cultural events, giving sermons, speeches and greeting guests.
 He holds much importance and plays an active role in how the church is run.
 However, it is the board of directors that holds the final say on all matters.

 Characteristics

 Even though being regarded as a descendant of Reiyūkai and Nichiren Buddhism it has developed distinct features in terms of doctrine and objects of worship to the extent, that some regard Risshō Kōsei Kai as a separate Buddhist denomination outside of Nichiren Buddhism, thus it has a number of features in common with other Nichiren sects: